gogins/csound-aeolus/README.md

 Group mode      Controller 98   Value mask 01mm0ggg (m mode g group) Stop select     Controller 98   Value mask 000bbbbb (b stop button)

-## Development log

-2018 July 29

-All buil and installed.
-Starts to run but doesn't work.

-The stops directory had to be set to an absolute path, no ~.

-The other directories must be subdirectories of the stops directory.

-The stops retune, and then it hangs.
-I suspect the end of the initialize method, copied from main.cc, should not run an event queue as this may be blocking csound.
-If that is the case, a separate thread should be started to run the event queue, or dispatching should in the output opcode.